cloudfoundry/docs-bosh/content/drain.md

   drain-web-requests.erb: bin/drain
 ```

+!!! note
-<p class="note">Note: Drain script from each release job will run if they are deployed on 3093+ stemcells.
-Before only the first release job's drain script ran.</p>
+    Drain script from each release job will run if they are deployed on 3093+ stemcells.
+Before only the first release job's drain script ran.

 ---
 ## Script Implementation {: #script-implementation }